Alternatives to Blood Transfusions

 Giving a person back his or her own blood is called an autologous transfusion.
 It cuts down on the need for transfusions from other donors.
 But some studies have found tumor cells in blood salvaged during cancer operations, and this isn’t something that can be done for all patients.
 (Another type of autologous transfusion is described in Donating Blood.)

 So far, there is no real substitute for human blood.
 But researchers are working to develop a liquid that can carry oxygen and replace blood, at least for a short time, in certain situations.

-Some products being tested can do some of the work of red blood cells, such as carrying oxygen to tissues, but cannot replace the many functions of human blood.
+Some products being tested can do some of the work of red blood cells, such as carrying oxygen to tissues, but cannot replace the many other functions of human blood.

 Chang TM.
 From artificial red blood cells, oxygen carriers, and oxygen therapeutics to artificial cells, nanomedicine, and beyond.
 Artif Cells Bld Substit Immobil Biotechnol.
 2012;40(3):197-99.

 Cushing MM, Ness PM.
 Principles of red blood cell transfusion.
 In: Hoffman R, Benz EJ, Shattil SJ, Furie B, et al, eds.
 Hematology: Basic Principles and Practice.
 5th ed.
 Philadelphia, Pa: Churchill Livingstone; 2009:2209-2218.